m4r3x/unity-game-playground/README.md

 # unity-game-playground
 Sample project (almost a "game") created within week inside Unity.
+Repository consits of two branches:
+- master
+- photonless

+On master there's existing attempt to implement a working multiplayer aspect of the game.
+While photonless has a significant less build size (resulting in faster game load, better fps etc.).

 ## Development